 You are only sharing your story if you believe it will help your client.
 You are sharing so they don’t feel alone.
 So they know someone else went through something similar.
 So they know you get how that may be feeling.

 I think many coaches believe they are being transparent whenever they are sharing something personal, regardless of whether it’s relatable or benefiting the client in any way.
 The client may not have a negative response to it at first.
-But trust me, on their ride home they’re going to reflect back on the session and get pissed you made it about you.
+But trust me, they’re going to reflect back on the session later and get pissed that you made it about you.

-So how do you know if you’re practicing healthy transparency or just making it about you?
+So how do you know if you’re practicing healthy transparency?

 It’s really simple.
 Just ask yourself if what you’re about to share will benefit the client and/or the relationship with the client.

-If the answer is yes, then do share.
+If the answer is yes, then share.
 If the answer is no, don't.

 Also, remember the client may not necessarily benefit from the content of your share, but the share may make you closer or cause them to trust you more.
 And that’s okay.
 That’s a good thing.
 You’re still making it about the client since building the relationship will help the client and their experience.

-During the session, right before you’re about to share, quickly ask yourself, lightning speed: Will my client benefit from this share, or will it benefit our relationship?
+During the session, right before you’re about to share, quickly ask yourself: Will my client benefit from this share, or will it benefit our relationship?

 If you believe, in your heart of hearts, that it will, then share away.